 There can be an overall lack of awareness amongst veterans (particularly those in more isolated communities) of mental health treatment options that are available to them.

 In addition, veterans often don’t know that mental health treatment can be more affordable than they might think, thanks to financial resources.

 Lack of Appropriate Treatment Services

 Sadly, there may also be a lack of available and appropriate treatment choices and services for veterans in some areas.

 Veterans face unique challenges regarding their mental health, and some communities may lack the specialized care needed for veterans to succeed in treatment.

 Thankfully, telehealth services allow veterans to access online visits to mental health providers to avoid these problems.

 Some veterans report financial barriers as a factor that prevents them from seeking mental health treatment.

-However, VA health insurance often covers mental health treatment services, and there are often discounted programs and other types of financial assistance available as well.
+However, VA health insurance often covers mental health treatment services, and discounted programs and other types of financial assistance are also available.